morinted/Resume/resume.md

 - Comfortable on GNU/Linux, Windows, and OS X.
 - Adept with terminal Git.
 - Experience using Atlassian Jira and GitHub Issues for issue tracking.
+- Frequent use Gerrit and GitHub Pull Request system for code reviews.
-- Favorite developer tools include Sublime Text, IBM Eclipse, and IDEA products such as WebStorm and IntelliJ.
+- Favorite developer tools include Atom Editor, Sublime Text, IBM Eclipse, and IDEA products such as PyCharm, WebStorm, and IntelliJ.
-- Use of Markdown, LaTeX, and Pandoc for near all text work.
+- Use of Markdown with export via Pandoc for near all text work.

 ### Hobbies

+- Practicing real-time machine stenography using Plover.
-- Building, programming, and using ErgoDox keyboards.
+- Building and programming custom keyboards.
 - Typing in the Norman keyboard layout, an efficient alternative to QWERTY.
-- Practicing real-time machine stenography using Plover.
 - Flying and building custom quadcopters.
 - Creating style sheets to redesign websites for personal use.